A3 : an Analytical Low-Rank Approximation Framework for Attention: The A3 Framework

-Though $\|\vo - \widetilde{\vo} \|_2^2$ can be directly minimized via matrix stacking and truncated SVD, its closed-form solution incurs a higher computational cost, as elaborated in~\Cref{sec:appendix:alternative-solution:ov}.
-Here, we treat minimizing each error term $\|\vo_i - \widetilde{\vo}_i \|_2^2$ as an independent problem.
-Thus the optimal solution to $\Wvoiapprox$ is already given by \Cref{eq:qera:solution}. \begin{problem}[Minimization of per-head attention output error] Given a pretrained Transformer layer, for the $i$-th head of \ov{} component $\vo_i = \vp_i\Wvoi $ and its approximated form $\widetilde{\vo}_i = \vp_i\Wvoiapprox$, approximating the head by minimizing the head output error is to minimize the following expectation:
+Though $\|\mO - \widetilde{\mO} \|_2^2$ can be directly minimized via matrix stacking and truncated SVD, its closed-form solution incurs a higher computational cost, as elaborated in~\Cref{sec:appendix:alternative-solution:ov}.
+Here, we relax the objective and treat minimizing each error term $\|\mO_i - \widetilde{\mO}_i \|_2^2$ as an independent problem.
+Thus the optimal solution to $\Wvoiapprox$ is already given by \Cref{eq:qera:solution}. \begin{problem}[Minimization of per-head attention output error] Given a pretrained Transformer layer, for the $i$-th head of \ov{} component $\mO_i = \mP_i\Wvoi $ and its approximated form $\widetilde{\mO}_i = \mP_i\Wvoiapprox$, approximating the head by minimizing the head output error is to minimize the following loss:

 \end{problem}

 \begin{theorem}[\mymethodov{} for MHA-NoPE] The optimal solution to Problem \ref{problem:ov} is